saltindustries/registration-strength-checker/README.md

 * [Brute Buster](https://github.com/mtrdesign/django-brutebuster) for Brute Force Protection

 # Installing Necessary Libraries
-Make sure to install the following libraries to ensure the application functions as intended:
+Make sure to install the following to ensure the application functions as intended:

 Requests
 ```